loonaticx/panda3d-egg-bible/docs/home/reference/tools/egg_palettize.rst

-It also can be used to group together related textures that will be rendered at the same time (for instance, textures related to one neighborhood), and if nothing else, it can resize textures at build time so that they may be painted at any arbitrary resolution according to the artist's convenience, and then reduced to a suitable size for texture memory management (and to meet hardware requirements of having
+It also can be used to group together related textures that will be rendered at the same time (for instance, textures related to one area), and if nothing else, it can resize textures at build time so that they may be painted at any arbitrary resolution according to the artist's convenience, and then reduced to a suitable size for texture memory management (and to meet hardware requirements of having